Vince Lombardi Trophy

-The Vince Lombardi Trophy, also known simply as the Lombardi Trophy or just the Lombardi, is the trophy awarded each year to the winning team of the National Football League's championship game, the Super Bowl.
+The Vince Lombardi Trophy, also known simply as the Lombardi Trophy or just the Lombardi, is the trophy awarded each year to the winning team of the National Football League's (NFL) championship game, the Super Bowl.
 The trophy is named in honor of NFL coach Vince Lombardi, who led the Green Bay Packers to victories in the first two Super Bowl games.

 During lunch with NFL commissioner Pete Rozelle in 1966, Tiffany & Co. vice president Oscar Riedner made a sketch on a cocktail napkin of what would become the Vince Lombardi Trophy: a football in a kicking position on a three concave sided stand.
 The original trophy was produced by Tiffany & Co. in Newark, New Jersey.
 Others have since been handcrafted by the company in Parsippany, New Jersey.
 As of 2017, the trophy is produced at the Tiffany & Co.
 Forest Hill manufacturing facility in Cumberland, Rhode Island.